-This is going to be a long article, nevertheless it might be worth reading.
+This is going to be a long article, still, it might be worth reading.
 It could literally save you loads of energy and money.

-Sometime ago I went to a lecture, and I was surprised to see that compared to other similar events, where the usual number of participants were around 60-100 people, this topic attracted a crowd of at least 250.
+Some time ago I went to a lecture, and it was surprising to see that compared to other similar events, which would normally have around 60-100 participants, this topic attracted a crowd of at least 250.

-I was surprised, because the topic is not something we normally talk about and definitely not something we own up to being affected by.
+I was surprised, because the topic is not one that we talk about too often and definitely not something we admit to being affected by.

-So, what is this thing, that gets so many people excited?
+So, what is this thing, that got so many people excited?

-In Germany, this phenomenon had already been officially recognized as an illness endangering the whole population.
-If we consider Gallup’s estimates, that at least 24% of workers are affected, it means burnout costs German workplaces 9 billion euros annually in lost productivity. https://news.gallup.com/businessjournal/190049/high-cost-worker-burnout-germany.aspx
+In Germany, this phenomenon had already been officially recognized as an illness which endangers the whole population.
+If we consider Gallup’s estimates, that at least 24% of employees are affected, it means burnout costs German workplaces 9 billion euros annually in lost productivity. https://news.gallup.com/businessjournal/190049/high-cost-worker-burnout-germany.aspx

-If we add to this another Gallup statistics that 67% of employees worldwide are “not engaged” in their work and workplace, which means that completing their daily tasks require much more effort, then the number of people who are likely to be at risk of burnout is larger, than what we see in the statistics.
+If we add another Gallup statistics, which says that 67% of employees worldwide are “not engaged” in their work, meaning that completing their daily tasks requires considerable effort, then the number of people who are likely to be at risk of burnout is far bigger, than what we see in the statistics.

-Although burnout is a topic, that’s finally getting some attention, in most workplaces it’s still not taken seriously enough.
-When it does come up, it’s still considered to be a shameful topic, and better to be pretend it doesn’t exist at all.
+Although burnout is finally getting some attention, in most workplaces it’s still not taken seriously enough.
+When it does come up, it’s often considered to be a shameful topic, and better to pretend it doesn’t exist at all.

-It’s still quite difficult to offer a program to most companies, if it’s called burnout prevention.
-All kinds of sexy names must be invented for employers to even consider dealing with it, names that include energy, wellness, well-being, etc.
+It is quite difficult to offer a program to most companies, if it’s called burnout prevention.
+We must invent all kinds of sexy names for employers to even consider dealing with it, names that include energy, wellness, well-being, etc.

-On the employer side, it costs a lot, because when the employee is demotivated, disengaged, and exhausted, his/her main focus is on how to get away with the day, so he/she will not be as productive as could otherwise be.
+On the employer side, it costs a lot, because when the employee is demotivated, disengaged, and exhausted, their main focus is on how to get away with the day.
+This means the obvious, that they will not be as productive as could otherwise be.

 Yes, that’s a possibility.
-However, if we consider the cost of high employee turnover within a company, then firing everyone may not be the best solution.
+But, if we consider the cost of high employee turnover within a company, then firing everyone may not be the best solution.

-Once I made a quick calculation for one of my clients, who was the director of a luxury hotel, where the industry itself is at huge risk of burnout and high employee turnover, what the expense of replacing someone would be.
-He was quite surprised when we looked at the costs of hiring a recruiter, the time it would take to find the right person, during that time the others will need to do his job, then training the new colleague, while the peers who train him would not be able to work at their normal potential.
+Once I made a quick calculation for one of my clients, the director of a luxury hotel, what the expense of replacing someone would be.
+The industry itself is at a huge risk of burnout and high employee turnover.
+So he was quite surprised when we looked at the costs of hiring a recruiter, the time it would take to find the right person, during which other team members would need to do his job.
+Then training the new colleague would mean that those who train him would not be able to do their own work at their usual potential.

 There are some countries now, where a large percent of skilled workers is missing from the workforce, so high employee turnover could bring unexpected deficit to these firms.
 Serious attention should be paid to employee retention, and burnout prevention is an important part of this.